Finite-time singularity of the stochastic harmonic map flow: Introduction and main results

-where $W=(w_1,w_2,w_3)$ denotes a Wiener Process in the space $L^2(\D;\R^3)$, whereas ``$\circ$'' means that the Stratonovitch rule is used.
-It is well-known that parabolic equations of the form \eqref{SHMF} can be ill-posed in dimension two, see e.g.\ \cite{hairer2012triviality}, and therefore the case of space-time white noise will not be treated in this article.
-Besides, we need enough regularity in space so that blow-up actually makes sense.
-We will build solutions that are strong in the probabilistic sense (mild solutions), and sufficiently regular in space, so that the singular time $\tau $ corresponds to the first moment when the solution leaves $C^1(\D)$.
-Further assumptions on the spatial correlation $\E[W(t,x)\cdot W(t',x')]$ will be done below.
+where as before $w_1$ and $w_2$ are Wiener processes with values in $L^2(\D;\mathbb R),$ appears to be ``more satisfactory'' in the sense that redundancies in the definition of the noise term are avoided (there are only two components in the noise term, not three).
+Note that in the present article, it is really \eqref{SHMF} that we are dealing with -- actually a degenerate version thereof -- and not \eqref{SHMF1}, although we guess that it should be possible to prove their equivalence in law.

-\paragraph{Acknowledgements :}AH wish to acknowledge Anne De Bouard and Fran\c{c}ois Alouges for precious guidance.
-Arnaud Debussche is also thanked for suggesting possible improvements, having pointed out the relevance of M.\ Romito results in that direction.
-Partial funding of this research through the the ANR projects Micro-MANIP (ANR-08-BLAN-0199) and STOSYMAP (ANR-2011-BS01-015-03) is gratefully acknowledged.
+The case when $w_1$ and $w_2$ are space-time white noises will not be treated in this article.
+On the one hand it is well-known that parabolic equations of the form \eqref{SHMF} can be ill-posed in dimension two, see e.g.\ \cite{hairer2012triviality}.
+On the other hand, we need the noise to be regular enough to guarantee that the notion of blow-up makes sense.
+We will build solutions that are strong in the probabilistic sense (see Definition \ref{def:weak_sol} below), and sufficiently regular in space, so that the singular time $\tau $ corresponds to the first moment when the solution leaves $C^1(\D)$.
+Further assumptions on the spatial correlation of $W$ will be done below.